hyperledger.fabricx.orderer¶

 Create the orderer Kubernetes workload

-Creates the orderer Kubernetes Service, StatefulSet, and optional NodePort Service after ensuring the namespace exists.
+Creates the orderer Kubernetes Service, StatefulSet, and optional NodePort and LoadBalancer Services after ensuring the namespace exists.
 Consumes ConfigMap and Secret artifacts generated by the Kubernetes config and crypto transfer entrypoints, then starts the selected component container.

 - name: Create the orderer Kubernetes workload